DukeTip-Webapps-Trinity-2/final-project-thefluffaduffs/readme.txt

 -Questioned if certain things were necessary because WHY DID IT NEED A FIREWORKS GALLERY PAGE?
 SERIOUSLY ( side note from Ahmet: bc why not and also it appeals the customer with them pretty pics)
 -Was the general host for the project
 -Put too many random things under his name in the ReadMe file ( another side note: that's true.)
--DID THE FREAKING JAVASCRIPT LIKE HOLY FRICK
+-did a lot of JavaScript

 Hannah:
-Did the 'Dining' page👌
+Did the 'Dining' page
-Did the 'noRealBuy' page👌
+Did the 'noRealBuy' page
-Organized scripts and meta tags, essentials and basic layouts for the pages👌 helped ahmet with the attraction names as well as descriptions for them👌 helped shane with attraction cards 👌 gucci teacups. 👌 made the secret rick-rolls👌 wasted.html 👌
+Organized scripts and meta tags, essentials and basic layouts for the pages helped ahmet with the attraction names as well as descriptions for them helped shane with attraction cards gucci teacups. made the secret rick-rolls wasted.html
                                                         👌

 Connor: ...👌